grafana/grafana-github-actions/README.md

 - `action`: defines what action to perform (`close` or `addToProject`)
 - `name`: defines which label to match on
-- `addToProject` - an object that is required when the `action` is `addToProject` and is optional otherwise.
+- `addToProject`: an object that is required when the `action` is `addToProject`, but is otherwise optional.
-- `addToProject.url`: Absolute url of the project, the project `id` will be parsed.
+- `addToProject.url`: Absolute url of the project where the project `id` will be parsed.
-- `addToProject.column`: Column name to add the issues to, required for old type of projects
+- `addToProject.column`: Column name to add the issues to.
+Required for old types of projects
-- `removeFromProject` - an object that is required when the `action` is `removeFromProject` and is optional otherwise.
+- `removeFromProject`: an object that is required when the `action` is `removeFromProject`, but is otherwise optional.
-- `removeFromProject.url`: Absolute url of the project, the project `id` will be parsed.
+- `removeFromProject.url`: Absolute url of the project where the project `id` will be parsed.

-Note: When removed, the issue will irreversibly loose the project-specific metadata assigned to it. removeFromProject doesn't current work for old type of projects.
+Note: When removed, the issue will irreversibly lose the project-specific metadata assigned to it. removeFromProject does not currently work for old project types.

 **Syntax**:
 ```json